Jaber-Allawnah/data-structures-week-implementation/README.md

   - `set()`
   - `clear()`
   and more
-- It also prints the contents of the Singly Linked List using the `toString()` function to visualize the current state of the Singly Linked List.
+- There is also a method called `toString()` that prints the contents of the Singly Linked List using to visualize the current state of the Singly Linked List.
 -------------------
 3-Stack
 - The test code initializes a Stack using an array and a linked list and performs various operations in both cases such as: